syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Salesforce New custom field](../images/Salesforce-custom-field.png)

 5. Assign an appropriate label, such as `IsAllDay`, to the checkbox field.
-Click Next button to review the settings and then click Save & New button to proceed.
+Click **Next** button to review the settings and then click **Save** & **New** button to proceed.

 ![Salesforce New custom field](../images/Salesforce-custom-field.png)

-6. Choose Text as the data type for the Location/Recurrence Rule/Recurrence Id /Recurrence Exception field to store the location field and recurrence rule for each appointment as shown in the image respectively.
-Click Next to review the settings and then click Save button to proceed.
+6. Choose Text as the data type for the `Location/Recurrence Rule/Recurrence Id /Recurrence Exception` field to store the location field and recurrence rule for each appointment as shown in the image respectively.
+Click **Next** to review the settings and then click **Save** button to proceed.

 ![Salesforce New custom field](../images/Salesforce-custom-field.png)

-7. Based on your specific requirements, you can add more fields to the SchedulerEvent object by following the same steps outlined above.
+7. Based on your specific requirements, you can add more fields to the `SchedulerEvent` object by following the same steps outlined above.

 ![Salesforce New custom field](../images/Salesforce-custom-field.png)

 ## Creating a lightning web component

 To integrate the **JavaScript Scheduler** into your Salesforce project, we will create a [Lightning web component](https://developer.salesforce.com/docs/platform/lwc/guide/get-started-introduction.html).
-Follow these steps.

 1. In your Salesforce project, run the following command to generate a Lightning web component named scheduler.